-The new sampling requirements associated with this permit will not impose a financial burden on the community, nor will the new requirements require the City of Houston to seek funding from an outside source.
+The new requirements associated with this permit will not impose a financial burden on the community, nor will they require the City of Carthage to seek funding from an outside source.

 (8) An assessment of any other relevant local community economic condition.